dzackgarza/Notes/Class_Notes/Linear Algebra/Chapter 5.md

 Note that this makes the zero vector orthogonal to everything.

 Given a notion of orthogonality for vectors, we can extend this to matrices.
+A square matrix is said to be orthogonal iff

 Another general formula of use is
 $$